mph-/lcapy/doc/overview.rst

 5. Laplace transforms

 6. Fourier transforms

+7. Discrete-time Fourier transforms

-7. Discrete Fourier transforms
+8. Discrete Fourier transforms

-8. z-transforms
+9. z-transforms

-9. Time-stepping simulation (see :ref:`simulation`)
+10. Time-stepping simulation (see :ref:`simulation`)

 If you need to model a non-linear circuit numerically using Python, see PySpice (https://pypi.org/project/PySpice/).